Overview

 - The character may improve the Odd Talent through normal Advancement (AX.C.12) at the standard cost: current value × 2 XP per die.

-- The character may purchase a Focus for the Odd Talent at Focus cost (current Talent value in XP per Focus die, max 3D), following standard Focus rules.
+- The character may purchase a Focus within the Odd Talent at Focus cost (current Talent value in XP per Focus die, max 3D), following standard Focus rules.

 Without Access: A character who has not been granted access to an Odd Talent tradition may not train or use a Tradition, regardless of available XP or training time.
 Access must be granted by a Lineage, Profession or a specific Progression Track unlock; it cannot be purchased independently.